Skip to content

 Example 1

 You have Policy A and Policy B for AWS WAF Classic.
 Both policies have resources.
 You have a resource that's in scope for Policy A. You want to replace the association with a web ACL that Policy B created.
 To replace the association, edit the policy scope of Policy A to exclude that specific resource.
-After the resource is excluded, Policy A removes the web ACL association.
+After you exclude the resource, Policy A removes the web ACL association.
 If the resource is now in scope for Policy B, then Policy B associates the resource with its web ACL.

 Example 2

 You have Policy A and Policy B for AWS WAF.
 Both policies have in-scope resources.
-For resource cleanup, Automatically remove protections from resources that leave the policy scope is turned off.
+For resource cleanup, you turned off Automatically remove protections from resources that leave the policy scope.

-- If a resource leaves the policy scope, then the web ACL that Policy A creates isn't automatically disassociated from the resource.
+• When the resource leaves the policy scope, Policy A doesn't automatically disassociate the web ACL it creates from the resource.

-For more information on policy scope options, see AWS Firewall Manager policy scope.
+For more information on policy scope options, see Using the AWS Firewall Manager policy scope.

 Related information